 Search our directory

-Sometimes a venue like the splendid--if often used--Cipriani 42nd Street doesn't need much decor to sparkle.
+NEW YORK Sometimes a venue like the splendid--if often used--Cipriani 42nd Street doesn't need much decor to sparkle.
 And the Reporters Committee for Freedom of the Press' 30th anniversary dinner brought out a galaxy of stars of the journalism world, who competed with the vaulted ceilings and glorious marble pillars of what used to be the Bowery Savings Bank.

 With The Washington Post's Katharine Graham (the honoree) and CNN CEO Tom Johnson (the dinner's chairman) as drawing cards, the glitterati of print and television came out with enthusiasm.
 Everyone seemed to know everyone else and the conversation was intense about news and the business of news--and naturally, lots of gossip.
 Turning heads in the crowd were Ben Bradlee, Walter Isaacson, David Gergen, Lesley Stahl and Greta Van Susteren, among others.

 Beginning with the greeting of two gentlemen in black-tie who held umbrellas to keep arriving guests from the rain, the service of Cipriani (under the direction of banquet manager Louis Rose) was superb.
 The cocktail period, which stretched from 6:30 PM until 8 PM, had a large retinue of wait staff passing a wide variety of hors d'oeuvres, in addition to a table in the bar area that held various platters.
 A woodwind quartet of Julliard School graduate students played softly.